Resources.

 Accent training

-Continue developing special skills: music, dance, martial arts, gymnastics, sports, debating, etc. Anything that you love doing may be what casting is looking for next.
+Continue developing special skills, for example: music, dance, martial arts, gymnastics, sports, debating, etc. Anything that you love doing may be what casting is looking for next.
 Be the best YOU possible!

 5. Be Audition-Ready